Courses & Offerings

 Music 3812A/B: Music Education in Community

-Fall 2023 and Winter 2024
+Fall 2024 and Winter 2025

 This third year course seeks to place students in real-world community and school educational situations in which students can draw together and apply the concepts they have learned about Music Education in the previous two years of the Music Education program.

-Previous projects include: Students participated in a weekly drop-in jam session for those with lived experience of mental illness through Belong to Song; Students assisted and empowered youth to experience a free, intensive, innovative and accessible after-school music program with El Sistema - Aeolian Hall.
+Previous projects include: Students participated in a weekly drop-in jam session for those with lived experience of mental illness through Belong to Song; students assisted and empowered youth to experience a free, intensive, innovative and accessible after-school music program with El Sistema - Aeolian Hall.

 Schulich School of Medicine & Dentistry